-This percentage does not differ very much from the 55% of young LGBT people who said in 2001 that they could not come out at school3.
-In a more recent report $(2005)^4$, 75% of the boys and 71% of the girls said most classmates knew about their sexual orientation.
+This percentage does not differ very much from the 55% of young LGBT people who said in 2001 that they could not come out at school4.
+In a more recent report (2005)5, 75% of the boys and 71% of the girls said most classmates knew about their sexual orientation.
 Both of the samples from 2001 and 2005 were convenience samples from reader of the gay/lesbian youth magazine Expreszo, presumably the most "out" section of gay/lesbian teenagers in the Netherlands.
 In a more representative subsample within this last research, 72% of the boys and 85% of girls told at least someone about their sexual orientation.

-In yet another and more recent sample $(2007)^5$, 60% of the respondents said they were not out at school.
+In yet another and more recent sample (2007)6, 60% of the respondents said they were not out at school.

 These statistics refer to opinions of LGBT on whether they come at school or not.
 Of we look at the reality of schools, it appears that numbers are much lower.
-In chapter
+In chapter 3, we discussed the perceptions of straight students and saw the majority only knew maybe 10 open students

-3 Dankmeijer, P. (2001).
+4 Dankmeijer, P. (2001).
 Gerapporteerde onveiligheid door homojongeren vergeleken met heterojongeren.
 Amsterdam: Empowerment Lifestyle Services.

-4 Graaf, H. de; Meijer, S.; Poelman, J.; Vanwesenbeeck, I. (2005) Seks onder je 25e, Rutgers Nisso Groep/Soa Aids Nederland, Utrecht, 8 september 2005
+5 Graaf, H. de; Meijer, S.; Poelman, J.; Vanwesenbeeck, I. (2005) Seks onder je 25e, Rutgers Nisso Groep/Soa Aids Nederland, Utrecht, 8 september 2005 in their school, which often had 1000 students.
+This implies a visibility of a maximum of 10% of all LGBT students.

-5 Franssens, Dirk; Koning, Maaike; Hospers, Harm, (2007) Outcomes.
+6 Franssens, Dirk; Koning, Maaike; Hospers, Harm, (2007) Outcomes.
 Deelrapport 1 Homojongenscohort.
 Universiteit Maastricht, september 2007